A proof of P!=NP: Outline of the argument

 We now define a partial general recursive function $g$ as follows.
 For every quadruple as specified above with length bounded above by some polynomial function of the argument $k$ to the function $g$, we search either for a refutation from $\textsf{PRA}+\phi$ of the Tower of Hanoi sentence $\psi$, or else a proof in $\textsf{PRA}+\phi+\neg\psi$ of $\Sigma^0_r$-unsoundness, for some $r$, of $\textsf{PRA}+\phi'+\neg\psi$.
-We claim that this search always terminates for every tuple with the desired (polynomial-time-checkable) properties, no matter what, provided that the constants $K$ and $\beta$ given in requirement (3) given earlier for the formula $f_n$ in the statement of Proposition \ref{stepone_1} are chosen appropriately.
+We claim that this search always terminates for every tuple with the desired (polynomial-time-checkable) properties, no matter what.
 But, pending a demonstration of that, then of course we simply stipulate that if the search fails to terminate for some tuple corresponding to a given argument $k$ then that simply counts as a value of $k$ for which the function $g$ is undefined.
 Then, having performed such a search and brought it to termination for every tuple with length bounded above by the appropriate polynomial bound, we take the maximum length of all proofs found as the outcome of the search over all the tuples, and that is the value of $g(k)$ for this $k$.
 In this way we have clearly defined a partial general recursive function, computer code for which it is totally feasible to construct.

-The claim we wish to make is that the function $g$ is in fact provably total in $\Sigma^0_2$-induction arithmetic, provided that the constants $K$ and $\beta$ given earlier are chosen appropriately. \end{Proposition}
+\begin{Proposition} The function $g$ as defined above is in fact provably total in $\Sigma^0_2$-induction arithmetic. \end{Proposition}

+The proof of the above proposition is what must be achieved for the completion of Step 2.

-Then suppose that we have completed this step, and suppose that we are also assuming $P=NP$ for a contradiction, and suppose that we are also assuming $\Sigma^0_3$-induction so that we can assume that predicates defined with reference to our sequence of sentences $\langle \phi_n : n \in \omega \rangle$ constructed in Lemma \ref{Lemma} are such that if they are inductive then their extension is the whole set of natural numbers ($\Sigma^0_3$-induction appearing to be the amount of induction that is required for this on careful inspection of the proof).
-Then our third step involves showing
+\textbf{Description of Step 3.} Suppose that we have completed Steps 1 and 2, and are assuming $P=NP$ for a contradiction, and suppose that we are also assuming $\Sigma^0_3$-induction so that we can assume that predicates defined with reference to our sequence of sentences $\langle \phi_n : n \in \omega \rangle$ constructed in Lemma \ref{Lemma} are such that if they are inductive then their extension is the whole set of natural numbers ($\Sigma^0_3$-induction appearing to be the amount of induction that is required for this on careful inspection of the proof).